Mean Reversion Analysis

 Open Source & Transparent

 All data is open source and verifiable on GitHub.
-We believe in transparency and welcome contributions.
+We believe in transparency and welcome contributions to improve our tools.

 SPY